datafordemocracy/public-interest-data-2020/docs/schedule.md

 * Research articles on child welfare and race (TBA, 1 per group)
 * Ronald L. Wasserstein, Allen L. Schirm, and Nicole A. Lazar.
 2019. ["Moving to a World Beyond `p < 0.05'."](https://tandfonline.com/doi/full/10.1080/00031305.2019.1583913) *The American Statistician& 73: 1-10.

+Due
+* Collaborative annotations/commenting on today's (pretty short) reading in Perusall by 2pm Monday, 4/13
+* Team progress report 3: revised models, visualizations, summaries of your key questions (well-narrated Rmarkdown file) in slack/assignments by 2pm Monday, 4/13
+* Team research article synthesis in slack/reading-news by 2pm Monday, 4/13
+* Team peer review of another team's progress report 2 via comment thread in slack by 2pm Monday, 4/13

 ### 4/20 Beginning our Final Report

 Readings:
 *  Rebecca C. Hetey and Jennifer L. Eberhardt.
 2018.
 [The Numbers Don’t Speak for Themselves: Racial Disparities and the Persistence of Inequality in the Criminal Justice System](https://doi.org/10.1177/0963721418763931). *Current Directions in Psychological Science* 27: 183–187.

+Due
+* Collaborative annotations/commenting on today's (very short) reading in Perusall by 2pm Monday, 4/20
+* Team progress report 4: revised models, intepretations, initial and model visualizations, of your key questions (well-narrated Rmarkdown file) in slack/assignments by 2pm Monday, 4/20
+* Team peer review of another team's progress report 3 via comment thread in slack by 2pm Monday, 4/20

 ### 4/27 Revisions and Next Steps

 Readings:
 * Ben Green.
 2018. ["Data Science as Political Action: Grounding Data Science in a Politics of Justice."](https://arxiv.org/pdf/1811.03435) arXiv preprint arXiv:1811.03435.
 Part 2, pages 29-46.

+Due
+* Collaborative annotations/commenting on today's (somewhat longer) reading in Perusall by 2pm Monday, 4/27
+* Contributions to report document in Overleaf by 2pm Monday, 4/27

+### 4/30 Report Revisions

+Due
+* Revised contributions to report document in Overleaf by 5pm Monday, 4/30 (what would be the end of our scheduled final exam time, if we had a final exam)